 The information in this article applies to:

-To troubleshoot printing errors
+To troubleshoot printing issues

-- First, save your work and exit out of Chief Architect completely, then check to make sure that your computer meets the System Requirements for your version of Chief Architect.
+- First, Save your work and exit out of Chief Architect completely, then check to make sure that your computer meets the System Requirements for your version of Chief Architect.

-If your computer does meet the system requirements for your version, please continue on to the next troubleshooting step.
+If your computer does meet the system requirements for your version, please continue on to the next step.

-Some common printer/plotter manufacturer websites include:
+Some common printer/plotter manufacturer web sites include:

-Only install drivers which state that they are compatible with your version of Windows or Mac OS.
+Only install drivers which state that they are compatible with your version of Windows or macOS.